erickgnclvs/aws-ccp-preparation/README.md

 #### Network and content delivery
 * Amazon Virtual Private Cloud - **VPC**
+ > Should have been called Amazon Virtual Colocated Rack

+ > Use this to: Overcome objections that "all our stuff is on the internet!" by adding an additional layer of security.
+Makes it appear as if all of your AWS services are on the same little network instead of being small pieces in a much bigger network.
   * Isolated section in the cloud to provision resources
   * Flexible and secure
   * Allow control over almost every aspect of your virtual network